The Ares Initiative

 The Alien Element

 The question of how a tribe of ancient Mayans ended up living on a distant planet continues to haunt archaeologist Eliana Fisk, but Amon won’t let her anywhere near the Translocator after what happened last time.

-- A personally curated book recommendation every Friday
+• A personally curated book recommendation each week

 From the Blog

 Stoked that I got to have Steve Statham on to talk about gods in science fiction.
 Steve’s a great guy and he writes a hell of a space opera.
 Our conversation today was sparked because I read his book, Gods and the City.
 The topics we covered range from mythology to history to our obsession […]

 This is the first SFF book club interview!
 I got a chance to sit down and chat with K. Gorman, author of the space opera series, The Eurynome Code.
 We talk about science fiction, inspirations, humor, and the first book in her space opera series, Black Dawn, which was featured in the book club just […]